Channels with Input-Correlated Synchronization Errors: Some special cases of our capacity theorems

 \subsection{Channels with runlength-dependent deletions}

 In this section, we apply our framework to binary channels $Z$ with runlength-dependent deletions, in the sense that $Z$ deletes each bit in a run of length $\ell$ independently with some probability $d(\ell)$ (and so we may see $d$ as a function $d:\N\to[0,1]$).
 Consider the special channel $Z^\star$ that on input $x$ behaves exactly like $Z$ except that it does not apply deletions to the first and last runs of $x$, and additionally reveals the lengths of these runs.
-We show that $Z$ is admissible with respect to $Z^\star$. \begin{itemize}
+We show that $Z^\star$ is well-behaved.
+Then, we show that $Z$ is admissible with respect to $Z^\star$.